-Ask them what plants they want to have in the garden, this way they will feel, they are part in the process too.
-That way everyone feels they have a piece of the garden that belongs to them.
+Ask them what plants they want to have in the garden; this way they will feel, they are part in the process too.
+That way, everyone feels they have a piece of the park that belongs to them.
 Here is more information on how to start your family home garden:

 Decide – What to grow?

 Decide what you prefer to grow in your family garden.
 Typical ideas are given below.
-Choose any single idea you prefer or try combining the ideas.
+Choose any single view you like or try combining the ideas.
 Apply them in your garden.

-It’s a day to day outdoor task and an opportunity to observe your plants to grow from seeds to completely grown up plants.
+It’s a day to day outdoor task and an opportunity to observe your plants to grow from seeds to thoroughly grown-up plants.

 Garden of Herb Plants:

-For people who love cooking buying herbs can be quite costly.
-You can ditch the local grocery stores, and have your own herbs growing garden.
-Growing your own herbs gives you a room for saving money for yourself.
-Chive, basil, parsley — you can grow any herbs you want because you have countless choices of picking herbs for your backyard.
+For people who love cooking, buying herbs can be quite costly.
+You can ditch the local grocery stores, and have your herbs growing garden.
+Growing your herbs gives you a room for saving money for yourself.
+Chive, basil, parsley — you can grow any spices you want because you have countless choices of picking herbs for your backyard.

-Health conscious peoples love to eat fruits regularly.
+Health-conscious peoples love to eat fruits regularly.
 There is nothing special care about growing fruits, the same process as growing vegetables.
 On the other hand, you will save yourself some cash and time.
-Lookout or ask someone experienced who know your area and as well gardening, ask that person which type of fruit plants you should plant in your garden.
-Choose the thriving fruits plants.
+Lookout or ask someone experienced who knows your area and as well gardening, ask that person which type of fruit plants you should plant in your garden.
+Choose thriving fruits plants.

 How to Start a Home Garden?

 Some people make a mistake by assuming that the garden needs 8 hours of full sun every day.
-Numerous vegetables also grow well where minimum 3 hours of constant sun heat available throughout the day.
+Many vegetables also grow well where a minimum of 3 hours of constant sun heat available throughout the day.
 So having a shady yard isn’t bad after all.
 Here’s the list of some vegetable you can grow in your partially shady garden: